Quickstart

 console.log(response.choices[0].message.content);

-What changed: you swapped 3 lines.
-Router instead of OpenAI, router.completion() instead of client.chat.completions.create().
-The response object is the same, response.choices[0].message.content works exactly like before.
+What changed: you replaced OpenAI with Router, and client.chat.completions.create() with router.completion().
+The response object is the same. response.choices[0].message.content works exactly like before.

-success_when tells Kalibr how to auto-evaluate each response.
-For simple checks (non-empty, contains "@", valid JSON), this is all you need.
-For complex validation, skip success_when and call router.report() manually, see step 4.
+success_when tells Kalibr how to evaluate each response automatically.
+For simple checks (non-empty, contains a keyword, valid JSON), this is all you need.
+For complex validation, skip success_when and call router.report() manually instead.

 i